Bloom

 Why are Dental Crowns needed?

 Dental crowns are often recommended when a tooth has been weakened or damaged.
-This could be due to a crack, fracture, or break that affects both the strength and function of the tooth.
-In many cases, a Tooth cap dentist may also suggest a crown after a root canal, since the treated tooth can become more fragile over time.
+This may be due to a crack, fracture, or break that affects the strength and function of the tooth.
+In many cases, a dental crown, sometimes referred to as a tooth cap, may also be recommended after a root canal, as the treated tooth can become more fragile over time.

 Crowns are also helpful when a tooth has a large filling or deep decay that leaves it vulnerable.
 In these situations, placing a crown helps strengthen damaged teeth and protects them from further wear or damage.
 They also provide reliable bite protection, allowing you to chew comfortably while preserving as much of your natural tooth as possible.